 4. Have a website

-While you can build an email list without a website, it’s a lot harder.
-Since email is a form of digital communication, it’s easiest to collect that information digitally.
+While you can build an email list without a website design, it’s a lot harder.
+Since email is a form of digital marketing, it’s easiest to collect that information digitally.
 Your website is the center of your online presence, so it’s the perfect place to gather email addresses.
 You don’t need anything complicated, but at a minimum, you need a website that proves you are a legitimate business and includes an opt-in email form.

 What NOT To Do